Family Quota Permit

-A Family Quota Permit is a type of limited entry permit that is required in order for an adult and up to two youths age 8 to 15 to participate in some general gun hunts on select Wildlife Management Areas.
-Click "Application Worksheet" at the bottom of this page for specific Wildlife Management Areas and dates.
+A Family Quota Permit is a type of limited entry permit that is required for an adult and up to two youths age 8 to 15 to participate in some general gun hunts on select Wildlife Management Areas.
+The following information provides further details on specific information regarding these permits.

-- Requirements: Unless exempt, you must have a valid Management Area Permit or a license that includes a management area permit in order to apply.
-You must be at least 18 years old to apply.
-A Family Quota permit is only valid when hunting with at least one but no more than two youths age 8 to 15.
+- Requirements: Unless exempt, hunters must have a valid Management Area Permit or a license that includes a management area permit and be at least 18 years of age or older in order to apply.
+A Family Quota permit is only valid when hunting with at least one but no more than two youths ages 8 to 15.
 Each hunter may take a daily bag limit, unless otherwise provided by area-specific regulation, but no additional hunters or supervisors are allowed.

-- Exemptions: There are no exemptions to the Family Quota hunts.
-You must have a Family Quota permit or be the youth guest of a permit holder to participate in these hunts.
+- Exemptions: There are no exemptions for Family Quota hunts.
+All participants must have a Family Quota permit or be the youth guest of a permit holder.

-- Group Applications: Group applications are NOT allowed for this permit type.
-Each Family Quota permit allows the permit holder and up to two youths no younger than 8 and under 16 to hunt.
+- Guest Permits: Guest permits are NOT available for this permit type.
+Each Family Quota permit allows the permit holder and up to two youths between the ages of 8 and 15 to hunt.

 - Transferability: Family Quota permits are NOT transferable.